skupperproject/refdog/input/commands/listener-status.md

 <section>

-Show the status of listeners in the current site.
+Display the status of listeners in the current site.

 </section>